Relintai/pandemonium_engine_docs/tutorials/math/random_number_generation.rst

 To achieve this, you can use random *noise* functions.
 Noise functions are especially popular in procedural generation to generate realistic-looking terrain.
-Godot provides `class_opensimplexnoise` for this, which supports 1D, 2D, 3D, and 4D noise.
+Godot provides `opensimplexnoise` for this, which supports 1D, 2D, 3D, and 4D noise.
 Here's an example with 1D noise:

 gdscript GDScript